hasura/ndc-spec/rfcs/0019-nested-collections.md

 }
 ```

-A `NestedCollection` picks out a nested array of objects as a substructure of a column.
+An `ArrayOfObjects` picks out a nested array of objects as a substructure of a column.

 Just like for `Field::Relationship`, the corresponding field in the result would contain a `RowSet`.
 The `Query` can specify fields, aggregates and grouping.